SnoopJeDi/pandoc_resume/resume.md

 Programming Languages and Skills
 ----------

-**Python:** proficient with the SciPy stack, predominantly numpy and matplotlib.
-Exposure to most of the standard libraries.
-Skilled in managing a development environment using pip, Anaconda, Vagrant.
+**Python:** proficient with the SciPy stack, standard libraries, pytest.
+Experience developing and deploying Flask servers on a uWSGI+Nginx stack in both standalone and containerized Docker contexts.
+Some experience with SWIG.

 **Shell/awk scripting, GNU utilities:** Experience with Linux/Unix environments, creation of scripts for process automation and data wrangling, system